A Simulation-Optimization Framework To Improve The Organ Transplantation Offering System: EXPERIMENTS

 Our proposed policy outperforms the current policy with respect to the average number of allocated organs by about 63 additional organs per year, and also reduces by 5.3\% the time needed to allocate the organs.
 The proposed strategy also outperforms the policies with 2 simultaneous offers and with 3 simultaneous offers with respect to allocated organs and revenues, while making fewer overall offers.
 Compared to the proposed policy, the policy of 4-at-a-time offers is the first yielding more allocated organs, with the bonus of reducing the time to allocate by 37\%; however, those advantages come at the cost of increasing by a factor of 25 (543.5 vs.\ 20.5) the number of disappointed offers (where a patient accepted the offer but the transplant was not assigned to that patient).
-Similarly, the strategy of using batches of 15 offers increases the number of organs transplanted by just 73 vs.\ the current benchmark 1-at-a-time batch policy, while achieving allocations 60\% faster, but with an increase of more than 2,600 offers disappointed, and more than 50,000 extra offers.
-We also see that the highest overall gain for the system under the current ``gain'' and cost parameters is given by the proposed policy.
+Similarly, the strategy of using batches of 15 offers increases the number of organs transplanted by just 73 vs.\ the current benchmark one-at-a-time batch policy, while achieving allocations 60\% faster, but with an increase of more than 2,600 offers disappointed, and more than 50,000 extra offers.
+It is clear that when the number of simultaneous offers increases, the gain of the transplantation system decreases almost linearly.
+In any case, we see that the highest overall gain for the system under the current ``gain'' and cost parameters is given by the proposed policy.

 We briefly discuss the quality of the ``extra” livers that end up being transplanted above and beyond what the current benchmark policy would have achieved.
 All of these organs come from the pool of livers that would have been discarded under the current policy due to exceeding the CIT constraint.
 Table \ref{ComparisonDataOrgansLiver} compares several statistics between this pool and the livers that were actually donated under the current policy.
 The two sets of livers (donated and discarded due to CIT) have similarities with respect to the age of the deceased donors and the percentage of donors having diabetes or hypertension.
 On the other hand, there is a significant difference regarding the proportion of DCD donors.